 Things to do in Budapest #06: Visit the Buda Castle and watch the changing of the guard

 To get to the top of the Buda Hill you have basically three options: Take a bus, take the lift or take the 15 minutes hike to the top.
-I did the cheapest option and, after loosing my breath a few times, I finally made it to the top of the Buda Hill in order to admire the magnificent architecture of the palace.
+I did the cheapest option and, after loosing my breath a few times, I finally made it to the top of the Buda Hill, one of the best places to take photos of Budapest, in order to admire the magnificent architecture of the palace.
 Come on, you can do it too!
 Use those legs of yours!

 The first thing you’ll notice is the uniformed guards similar to those of Prague, London, Athens and Madrid.
 Each year you will see them march and change the guard of the sentries.